SteveMiller7/Beat-the-goalie/README.md

 - Another addition from the feedback was to add a 'Win' or 'Lose' image when the score target had been met as the game would go on forever.
 At this point I realised I needed to add the button to restart the game.
 I then decided that making this button turn green when a winner was declared would draw the users attention to it and encourage them to press it to refresh the game and scores.

+- Originally the goalie image didnt reset to his starting position after each shot.
+I changed it and gave the game image a 1.5 second display time.
+I also delayed the game buttons by the same time to allow the main game image to reest.

 ## Issues Found During Development

 An issue I noticed on iPhone and iPad was the button styling didnt come across for my 'LETS GO AGAIN' button.
 After researching the issue via stackoverflow.com I managed to resolve it by adding code to my css file.